Orovenator

 Orovenator is an extinct genus of early reptile from Lower Permian (Artinskian stage) deposits of Oklahoma, United States.
-Orovenator was originally interpreted as a basal neodiapsid, but recent phylogenetic analyses have instead placed Orovenator among earlier-diverging stem reptiles.
+The genus contains a single species, Orovenator mayorum, known from two partial skulls.
+Orovenator was originally interpreted as a basal neodiapsid, but later phylogenetic analyses have instead placed Orovenator among earlier-diverging stem reptiles.

+Discovery and naming

-It is known from two partial skulls from the Richards Spur locality in Oklahoma.
+Orovenator is known from two partial skulls from the Richards Spur locality in Oklahoma.
 The holotype OMNH 74606 consists of a partial skull preserving snout and mandible, and the referred specimen, OMNH 74607, a partial skull preserving the skull roof, vertebrae and palatal elements.
-It was first named by Robert R. Reisz, Sean P. Modesto and Diane M. Scott in 2011 and the type species is Orovenator mayorum.
-The generic name means "mountain", oro, in Greek in reference to the Richards Spur locality, which was mountainous during the Permian period and "hunter", venator, in Latin.
+It was named by Robert R. Reisz, Sean P. Modesto and Diane M. Scott in 2011 as Orovenator mayorum.
+The generic name combines the Greek oro, meaning "mountain", in reference to the Richards Spur locality, which was mountainous during the Permian period, and the Latin venator, meaning "hunter".
 The specific name honours Bill and Julie May.